 Growing up, one often feels like they are the only ones experiencing a particular situation or emotion.
 Even though there are so many children with special needs, often siblings don’t have a friend who truly understands what it is like in their world.
 Also, siblings often feel embarrassed by the behaviors and symptoms exhibited by the sibling with PANS/PANDAS.
 Children don’t necessarily have the tools to explain their sibling’s actions and symptoms.
 Siblings often don’t want their friends to come over to their house.
 All of this can lead to a feeling of isolation.

-Ten Ways to Support Siblings
+Ten Ways to Support Siblings within the Four Key Areas

 - Explain PANS/PANDAS in an age-appropriate way

 - Provide information.
-Explain PANS PANDAS in an easy to understand way.
+Explain PANS PANDAS in an easy-to-understand way.

 - Explain why all the doctor appointments and medical interventions are needed.